 Preventing Workplace Injuries

 Thirty percent of employers using security systems for operational purposes are also using them to prevent workplace injuries, Eagle Eye Networks also found.
-Workplace injury compensation costs can be crippling, costing employers $1 billion a week, according to OSHA.
+Workplace injury compensation costs can be crippling, costing employers $1 billion a week, according to OSHA and reputed lawyers like NY construction accident lawyer can guide you through a complete compensation recovery process with ease.
 The average cost of an employee fracture can include $50,000 in direct expenses and another $55,000 in indirect expenses.
 Security systems can help you avoid these enormous expenses by ensuring that workplace safety regulations are followed.
 Security footage can also document your compliance with safety regulations should you ever need to defend yourself against a claim in court.

 Generating Marketing and Sales Data